Malachov/mylogging/README.md

 `FILTER` - If the same logs, print it always, once or turn all logging off.
 Possible values "ignore", "once", "always" or "error".
 Defaults to "once".

-Usually thats everything you will setup.
+Usually that's everything you will set up.
 If you need different formatting of output, you can define

 `BLACKLIST` - You can filter out some specific messages by content.